UofT-DSI/shell/04-instructors/lessons/foundation_slides.md

 ---
 ##### Why take this course?

-- Unix shells - more specifically bash - is a powerful tool for quickly and easily navigating and manipulating files, scaling automated tasks, accessing Git and processing data.
+- Unix shells, more specifically bash, are powerful tools for quickly and easily navigating and manipulating files, scaling automated tasks, accessing Git and processing data.

-- Git is extremely important for reproducibility of your personal work and collaborating with others on group projects.
+- Git is extremely important for the reproducibility of your work and collaborating with others on group projects.

 - Git is incredible at keeping a historical reference of the changes you make to your work and debugging your code.

-- Github has an amazing community with educational resources, open-sourced projects, and events.
+- GitHub hosts a vibrant community featuring educational resources, open-source projects, and events.

 ---
 ##### Learning Outcomes
 1. Become comfortable with Unix basics and more complicated functions

-2. Learn how to use Git and Github in solo  and group projects
+2. Learn how to use Git and GitHub in solo and group projects

-3. Navigate how to solve problems that you encounter
+3. Learn to navigate and solve encountered problems

 4. Understand why reproducibility is important and how to make your code reproducible